 I’m ready but I don’t know what to cook?

-I am launching a new online food course, which will show you how to prepare the most delicious recipes that your body and organs will adore.
-It will be a step-by-step guide; with videos, downloadable recipes and real food.
-Click here to register your interest so you can join us.
+I’ve launched a new online food course, which shows you how to prepare the most delicious recipes that your body and organs will adore.
+It’s a step-by-step guide; with videos, downloadable recipes and real food.
+You can find out more about it and enrol here: https://jayhalford.com/inspired-cooking-course/